freemanfinicum/freemanfinicum.github.io/README.md

 # freemanfinicum.github.io

-Welcome Everyone to the Crypto-Currencies Open your free Account Links Webpage :)
+Welcome Everyone to the Crypto-Currencies Info and Open your free Account Links Webpage :)

-I Am called Edward Freeman Reidhead and I Am creating Financial Independence in my life here and now.
-I invite everyone to take full responsibilty for their personal finances and create their own Bitcoin/crypto-currency accounts now via the links below.
-Anyone can develop financial sovereignty and independence in their lives via crypto-currencies.
-I find that using a couple of accounts works best for me, this allows me to practice completing "deposits" and "withdrawals" of Bitcoin (BTC) and other crypto-currencies.
-At this point in time, I am personally available for questions on Bitcoin and other crypto-currencies.
-I choose to be completely responsible for my personal finances... and you can also.
+I am Edward Freeman Reidhead and I am creating financial independence in my life now.
+I invite everyone to take responsibilty for your personal finances and create your own crypto-currency aka Bitcoin, BTC accounts via links below.
+Anyone can develop financial sovereignty and independence in their life via using crypto-currencies.
+I find that using a couple of accounts at different exchanges works best for me, I can learn the trading functions practice completing "deposits" and "withdrawals" of Bitcoin (BTC) and other crypto-currencies.
+I am totally committed to using crypto-currencies now and in the future.
+Take action now and create your own free crypto-currencies accounts.
+We are all at the beginning of a revolution in financial sovereignty and independence if we choose to make it so.
+I stand as source in developing blockchain based solutions that are open source, sovereign, independent, private and free of governmental confusion.
+We can all co-create the new financial landscape as we choose.
+By opening your free crypto currencies accounts you send strong signals to all the world.
+A changing of the guard is developing in personal finance across the world.
+Join me in creating the kind of financial system we can be worthy to pass on to our children...

 <a href="https://coinmarketcap.com/all/views/all/" target="_blank">Analyze and study Crypto-Currency Markets</a>